yssource/rhai/README.md

 Ruggedization - protect against DoS attacks
 ------------------------------------------

-For scripting systems open to user-land scripts, it is always best to limit the amount of resources used by a script so that it does not consume more resources that it is allowed to.
+For scripting systems open to untrusted user-land scripts, it is always best to limit the amount of resources used by a script so that it does not consume more resources that it is allowed to.

 The most important resources to watch out for are: